Lecturer

 Language: The course will be taught in English.

 Environment: The course will be given using interactive Jupyter notebooks with built-in exercises and problems.
-Students should set up an environment on their computer using Anaconda or use a cloud service like Google Colab.
+Students should set up an environment on their computer, see setup instructions.

 Prerequisites: Some experience in programming and mathematics.
 See more details below.